2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.

+# Daily Mistakes 2026-06-26

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

+Yesteray whil trying to troubleshoot a complex file, the agent randomly sourced a delete-all-accounts.sh file inside a file called reconcile-accounts.sh and sourced that inside a file that is ONLY supposed to get a list of all the account IDs in an OU.

+Luckily the delete-all-accounts.sh file did not exist.

+Although I do not give my agent credentials, I let it change code and thne I run it with certain credentials.
+Luckiy the file did not exist, but this particular set of credentials has both deploy and delete permissions.

+So what I'm thinking now is that I will create a separate Deploy and Verify role and a separate Delete role.
+When you assuem the delete role you know you are going to delete stuff...

+That is actually quite disturbing as I never told it to source those files and seems somewhat intentional no?
+So was it the agent, too much adversarial training, a jail break, I not copying anything into it so no prompt injection right?
+What else could it be?
+Memory corruption and inserted instructions?
+Some kind of caching issue?

+The agent absolutely fails to follow my instructions to log time, mistakes, and every prompt now.
+The propmt that is suposed to be inserted in every prompt by Kiro is absolutely being ignored.
+I'm wondering if the agent sees the same text over and over again if it just starts ignoring it.

+⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️

 # Daily Mistakes 2026-06-25
 ```
 ## Project-1